How Do Lawyers Handle Potential Conflicts of Interest in Family Situations?

 Your situation is difficult but not that unusual.
 It is important that you and your brother are cooperating and appear to be on the same page.
 In that case, most attorneys will work with you to develop a long-term plan for your mother’s care and preservation of assets for the family.
 It’s important that you and your brother meet with the attorney together and that you put your agreement and plan in writing so that there’s no confusion or differing memories in the future.

-The attorney will also likely want to meet with your mother without the two of you both to assess her competence and to make sure that the plan is in line with what she wants.
+The attorney will also likely want to meet with your mother without the two of you—both to assess her competence and to make sure that the plan is in line with what she wants.
 Your mother does not need to understand all the components of what may be a complicated and multi-faceted plan.
-But the attorney needs to feel comfortable that your mother wants you to move in with her, trusts you and your brother, and wants to compensate you and preserve assets for you and your brother.
+But the attorney needs to feel comfortable that your mother wants you to move in with her, trusts you and your brother, and wants to compensate you and preserve assets for you both.

 There are some elder law attorneys who are doctrinaire about only representing the senior and would require you and your brother to have separate counsel.
 But most see themselves as representing the family or, as Louis Brandeis explained in his Senate hearings to be confirmed as a justice of the U.S. Supreme Court, they are “counsel to the situation.”
 Of course, if true conflicts developed among you, your mother, and your brother, you would then need separate counsel.